JonasGenova/Odin-Landing-Page/README.md

 # Odin-Landing-Page

-This is my second project in The Odin Project: a responsive landing page built with HTML and CSS.
-Inspired by the provided layout, I customized the design to reflect my own style.
-My focus was on mastering Flexbox, creating a clean, adaptable layout, and keeping the code easy to follow for future reference.
+This is my second project for The Odin Project, titled Odin Landing Page.
+The task is to build a website using both HTML and CSS.
+While the course provided a layout guide to replicate, we're free to customize it to reflect our own style or personality.

+For this project, my goals were not only to make the page visually appealing but also to ensure it adapts well to different screen sizes.
+This gave me a great opportunity to practice Flexbox layouts and focus on writing clean, easy-to-understand code that I can reference later.